EscolaLMS/headless-format/source/index.md

 The main motivation for the above are

-**Separation content layer from separation layer**
+**Separation content layer from presentation layer**

-lorem ipsum
+All of the most popular e-learning format, mostly SCORM mix view, data and logic layer into one as inseparable.
+New format should separate all the layers to follow separation of concerns (SoC) design principle.

 **Use of JSON format instead of XML**

-lorem ipsum
+JSON is [^9]

 **Easy implementation**